Political Science (POL) - Courses

 An introduction to consequential ideas in political philosophy, including justice, power, freedom, equality, and democracy.
 The course provides a foundation for understanding the philosophical assumptions and arguments across a range of significant political questions, and investigates the intellectual roots of historical and contemporary political ideas.
 The course emphasizes the development of intellectual skills needed to analyze political arguments, and highlights the practical implications of answering theoretical questions about politics.
 Offered Fall, Spring.

 An introduction to the scope and methods of political science and public administration.
 This course is designed to acquaint students with the process of developing and exploring political questions and conducting research.
 Topics include forms of knowledge, objectivity and values, methodological individualism and holism, formulating research questions, and basic research design.
 Offered Fall, Spring.

 POL 301 Cr.3

 The American Presidency will emphasize the development of the office, selection and institutional relations with Congress coupled with an assessment of presidential power in the modern era in domestic and foreign policy making.
 Prerequisite: POL 101 or POL 102.
-Offered Annually.
+Offered Occasionally.

 POL 302 Cr.3

 Study of the organizations and behavior of legislatures and their membership at both the national and state levels.
 Legislative influence on the administration of the law and effect of pressure groups on the legislative process will also be studied.
 Prerequisite: POL 101 or POL 102.
-Offered Annually.
+Offered Occasionally.